unChaz/sci-fi-5e/versions/0.2.3/SCI-5_SRD.md

 #### GRAPPLER
 *Prerequisite: Physique 13 or higher*

-You’ve developed the skills necessary to hold your own in close-quarters grappling.
+You've developed the skills necessary to hold your own in close-quarters grappling.
 You gain the following benefits:
 - You have advantage on attack rolls against a creature you are grappling.
 - You can use your action to try to pin a creature grappled by you.
 To do so, make another grapple check.
 If you succeed, you and the creature are both restrained until the grapple ends.
-- Creatures that are one size larger than you don’t automatically succeed on checks to escape your grapple.
+- Creatures that are one size larger than you don't automatically succeed on checks to escape your grapple.

 \page

 #### GREAT WEAPON MASTER
-You’ve learned to put the weight of a weapon to you advantage, letting its momentum empower your strikes.
+You've learned to put the weight of a weapon to you advantage, letting its momentum empower your strikes.
 You gain the following benefits:
 - On your turn, when you score a critical hit with a melee weapon or reduce a creature to 0 hit points with one, you can make one melee weapon attack as a bonus action.
 - Before you make a melee attack with a heavy weapon that you are proficient with, you can choose to take a - 5 penalty to the attack roll.
-If the attack hits, you add +10 to the attack’s damage.
+If the attack hits, you add +10 to the attack's damage.

 #### HEALER
 You are an able physician, allowing you to mend wounds quickly and get your allies back in the fight.
 You gain the following benefits:
 - When you use a medic kit to stabilize a dying creature, that creature also regains 1 hit point.
-- As an action, you can spend one use of a medic kit to tend to a creature and restore 1d6 + 4 hit points to it, plus additional hit points equal to the creature’s maximum number of Hit Dice.
-The creature can’t regain hit points from this feat again until it finishes a short or long rest.
+- As an action, you can spend one use of a medic kit to tend to a creature and restore 1d6 + 4 hit points to it, plus additional hit points equal to the creature's maximum number of Hit Dice.
+The creature can't regain hit points from this feat again until it finishes a short or long rest.

 #### HEAVILY ARMORED
 *Prerequisite: Proficiency with medium armor*